 Interns will learn skills that will enable them to:

-We are currently accepting applications for Spring 2014 internships on a rolling basis.
+How to Apply: We are currently accepting applications for Fall 2014 internships on a rolling basis.
 Timelines for yearlong internships are discussed on an individual basis.
 Time commitments range from 10-30 hours per week.
 Please inform us of your availability in your cover letter.

-Please email a resume and cover letter to Andi Wheeler at firstname.lastname@example.org.
+Please email a resume and cover letter to Becca Glenn at email@example.com.